Phosphor: Lighting

 Phosphor layers provide most of the light produced by fluorescent lamps, and are also used to improve the balance of light produced by metal halide lamps.
 Various neon signs use phosphor layers to produce different colors of light.
 Electroluminescent displays found, for example, in aircraft instrument panels, use a phosphor layer to produce glare-free illumination or as numeric and graphic display devices.
-White LED lamps consist of a blue or ultra-violet emitter with a phosphor coating that emits at longer wavelengths, giving a full spectrum of visible light.
+Most white LED lamps consist of a blue or ultra-violet emitter with a phosphor coating that emits at longer wavelengths, giving a full spectrum of visible light.
 Unfocused and undeflected cathode-ray tubes have been used as stroboscope lamps since 1958.

 Phosphor thermometry

 Phosphor thermometry is a temperature measurement approach that uses the temperature dependence of certain phosphors.
 For this, a phosphor coating is applied to a surface of interest and, usually, the decay time is the emission parameter that indicates temperature.
 Because the illumination and detection optics can be situated remotely, the method may be used for moving surfaces such as high speed motor surfaces.
 Also, phosphor may be applied to the end of an optical fiber as an optical analog of a thermocouple.